Mukim Labu

-Mukim Labu is a mukim in Temburong District, Brunei.
-It has an area of 292 km2; the population was 590 in 2016.
+Labu (Mukim Labu) is a mukim in Temburong District, Brunei.
+It has an area of 292 km2; the population was 508 in 2021.

 Geography

 The mukim is located in the north of Temburong District, bordering Brunei Bay to the north, Lawas District in the Malaysian state of Sarawak to the east, Mukim Batu Apoi to the south, Mukim Bangar to the south-west and the Malaysian Limbang District to the west.
 Mukim Labu contains several islands: Pulau Selirong, Pulau Selanjak, Pulau Siarau and Pulau Pituat.